WuTheFWasThat/redux-saga/docs/api/README.md

 #### Note

 `fork`, like `call`, can be used to invoke both normal and Generator functions.
-But, the calls are non-blocking, the middleware doesn't suspend the Generator while waiting for the result of `fn`.
+But, the calls are non-blocking, the saga runner doesn't suspend the Generator while waiting for the result of `fn`.
 Instead as soon as `fn` is invoked, the Generator resumes immediately.

 `fork`, alongside `race`, is a central Effect for managing concurrency between Sagas.